Senator John McCain was diagnosed with an aggressive glioblastoma after going to the Mayo Clinic for a routine exam.

 “John McCain is an American hero & one of the bravest fighters I've ever known.
 Cancer doesn't know what it's up against.
 Give it hell, John,” tweeted former President Barack Obama.

-A statement from President Donald Trump read, “Senator John McCain has always been a fighter.
+from President Donald Trump read, “Senator John McCain has always been a fighter.
 Melania and I send our thoughts and prayers to Senator McCain, Cindy, and their entire family.
 Get well soon.”